tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 # Managing Hierarchical Data in Laravel: Recursive, Adjacency List, and Nested Set Compared

-Working with hierarchical data-stuff like categories, menus, or those wild threaded comments-let's be real, it's everywhere in Laravel projects.
+Let's face it: hierarchical data - think categories, menus, or threaded comments - shows up all over Laravel projects.
-Whether you're hacking away at an e-commerce beast, wrangling file systems, or just trying to figure out who reports to who at your company, you need some way to store and grab all those tree-like relationships.
+Whether you're dealing with an e-commerce catalog, a file directory tree, or the usual corporate who-reports-to-whom mess, you need a solid way to handle all those parent-child relationships.

-We’re diving into **three different strategies** for managing those category trees in Laravel 12:
+We're diving into **three different strategies** for managing those category trees in Laravel 12:

 1. Laravel builtin **recursive relationship**
 2. The **adjacency list + CTE** approach using [`staudenmeir/laravel-adjacency-list`](https://github.com/staudenmeir/laravel-adjacency-list)